chipxsd/stream-based-sync/stream-based-sync.md

 ## 1. Introduction

 I'd like to talk about a very specific approach on how to synchronize shared data across devices using Stream-Based Data Synchronization.
-It's a known concept that's been implemented in various ways in the past decades.
+It's not a common concept, but it has been implemented in various ways in the past decades.
 I wanted to present this concept in a more attractive way, by providing code examples and lovely diagrams.